-A list of the names of such persons and companies is available from the Office of Foreign Assets Control (OFAC), Department of the Treasury, Washington, D.C.
-27220, Tel: (202) 622-2520, or via Internet: http://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx.
+A list of the names of such persons and companies is available from the Office of Foreign Assets Control (OFAC), Department of the Treasury, http://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx.
 The U.S. Commercial Service recommends that companies check the OFAC list every three months at a minimum and conduct an ICP on their business partner once a year to ensure compliance with the guidelines.

-Recently the Colombian government regulated the financial, commercial, credit and services personal information managed by information companies through the “Habeas Data” law (Ley 1266 de 2008).
+The Colombian government regulates the financial, commercial, credit and services personal information managed by information companies through the “Habeas Data” law (Ley 1266 de 2008).
 One of the most important changes is that, before the law, bad “behavior” on the personal financial and commercial obligation history was maintained for at least four years in the information management companies’ data bases.
 This law ensures every person’s right to clear bad credit history information after a year in order to have access to credits and services on the financial and commercial sectors.
 Otherwise, in many cases, it was necessary for a person to wait for four years to have access to those services and credits.
-Therefore, U.S. companies need to be prudent when checking the financial backgrounds of small companies owned by individuals as adverse credit information is maintained on a person for only one year as opposed to four years.

 U.S. companies bidding on major government, or even private sector, projects/procurement and those entering into joint ventures or other long-term contractual arrangements should seek local legal advice.
 Also, companies that are concerned about the protection of intellectual property such as trademarks, copyrights, and patents should also seek legal counsel before entering the Colombian market.